Kong/docs.konghq.com/app/_src/gateway/plugin-development/index.md

 Plugins consist of Lua modules interacting with request/response objects or network streams to implement arbitrary logic. {{site.base_gateway}} provides a **Plugin Development Kit** (PDK) which is a set of Lua functions that are used
-to facilitate interactions between plugins, the {{site.base_gateway} core, and other components.
+to facilitate interactions between plugins, the {{site.base_gateway}} core, and other components.

 This guide will explore in detail the structure of plugins, what they can